 Selling online will not damage your current customer relationships

 If you think that by selling online you will lose the relationships you have with your customers, think again.
 Many of our dealers tell us their shop relationships are not remotely tarnished by offering their parts online.
 Their phone conversations change from several part availability calls to one order confirmation call.
-Click here to fully understand why phone calls will not completely disappear by selling online.
+However, phone calls will not completely disappear by selling online.

 Think about your own buying habits and what drives your purchasing behavior.
 82% of buyers are influenced by a manufacturer’s online presence¹, so it’s not really an option to neglect your online presence anymore.
 For your parts department (regardless of size), this means you need to be where your buyers are.
 And your buyers are using online parts procurement solutions, like RepairLink.